nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 later, when the buckets start to move.

 The thesis of this post is under that equation.
-Trust is not the enemy of verification.
-It is what verification leaves behind, and it can be named, counted, and moved.
-The fourth bucket, what you chose to take as given, is not a failure.
-It is a decision.
+Trust is not the enemy of verification but what verification leaves behind, and it can be named, counted, and moved.
+The given bucket, what you chose to take as is, is not a failure but a decision.
 Zero trust does not exist.
 Named trust does.

-The title is a deliberate play on "everything is a file."
+The title is a play on "everything is a file."
 That slogan earned fifty years because it was literally true of the architecture, and you could hold Unix to it.
-I want the same bar here, and the same
-consequence: a discipline you can hold a system to.
+I want the same bar here and the same consequence: a discipline you can hold a system to.
 Everything is a trust decision, and an attestation is your signature on one.
-So write every one of them down, sign it, and put it where it can be counted.
-Not trustless.
-Trust less, and say exactly what is left.
+Write every one of them down, sign it, and put it where it can be counted.
+Not trustless: trust less, and say exactly what is left.

 ## What It Means for a Claim to Last

-Everything above is one snapshot.
+Everything above is a snapshot.
 The real question is what happens when the record grows.
-You verified something yesterday.
-Overnight the log took ten thousand new entries.
+You verified something yesterday; overnight the log took ten thousand new entries.
 Do you check again?

-Three words carry the rest of this section, each in its plain sense:
+Three words carry the rest, each in its plain sense:

 - A **record** is an append-only sequence of entries.
 Git history if you never force-push.
 A transparency log.
 A package index that only adds.